 There are many early Victorian and Australian newspapers in the collection, including the Melbourne Advertiser, Victoria’s earliest newspaper (published in 1838), and Australia’s first newspaper, the Sydney Gazette, first published in 1803.
 There are also some significant overseas newspapers such as the London Times and New York Times.

 The collection is a large and diverse one comprising nearly 4000 separate newspaper titles, which add up to over 100,000 volumes or boxes of newspapers.
-Many of these have been copied to microfilm format – see our list of newpapers on microfilm for details.
+Many of these have been copied to microfilm format.
 A few papers, such as the Melbourne Argus, are now available online through Historic Australian Newspapers.
 The diversity of the collection is reflected in the many special-interest newspapers.
 These include sporting, rural, religious, financial, political and numerous ethnic community newspapers.
 There is also a notable collection of illustrated newspapers.